About Summer Camp

 Parents can drop off their children between 4:30 and 5:30pm on the Sunday of their week of camp.
 At drop-off, parents will meet their child's cabin leader, get them settled in their bunk and finish up registration.
 There will be a BBQ supper available for the campers during this time.
 Camp officially begins at 6pm, which is when we ask all parents to say their goodbyes.

 Parents can arrive to pick their children up on Friday night around 6pm.
-At this time, we will have another BBQ supper for everyone to enjoy, and then the campers will participate in a riding demonstration to show their parents what they've learned on horseback that week!
-It's a great photo opportunity!
+At this time, we will have another BBQ supper for everyone to enjoy, and then the campers and their parents are invited to participate in a closing program!
 During this time, the souvenir shop and concession stand will be open as well.
 The evening usually wraps up around 8:30pm.

 A Typical Day at Camp